ArpanMahatra1999/Django-Blog-Projects/README.md

 1. Python 3.8.1

 Steps to Install:
-1. Copy the contents into any project
+1. Copy the contents into any project.
-2. pip install django
+2. pip install django.
-3. pip install pillow
+3. pip install pillow.
 3. Execute or run.